Well, here we are. The Christmas season has finally arrived.

 There will be old Christmas movies and TV specials -- along with some new offerings -- on TV this month.
 And of course anyone who doesn't want to to wait for an old favorite can buy the DVD or use a online service to stream the title to their computer or TV screen anytime they want.

 One thing you don't see as much of anymore is elaborate house and lawn decorations.
 That's to bad.
 It wasn't all that long ago that folks drove slowly around neighborhoods like Kensington Park to see the lights and other decorations.
 Some homeowners still make a good effort, but the practice has been dying out for years now.
-At least around these part.
+At least around these parts.
 We miss it.

 Yes, the outward and visible signs of Christmas will be everywhere this month.
 But there is more to Christmas than that.